keurfonluu/stochopy/README.rst

 Features
 ========

-StochOPy provides routines for sampling of the parameter space:
+StochOPy provides routines for sampling of a model parameter space:

 * Pure Monte-Carlo
 * Metropolis-Hastings algorithm